 How to confirm the fix

-- Zoom to 100% on skin or surface — you should see visible texture, not a smooth gradient.
+- Zoom to 100% on skin or surface — you should see visible high-frequency texture, not a smooth gradient.

 - Show the output to someone who does not know it is AI.
 If they assume it is a photo, you have arrived.

-- Side-by-side with your real reference photo — the gap should be narrowing, not still glaringly different.
+- Side-by-side with your real reference photo, the gap should be narrowing, not still glaringly different.

 If it still fails